A Refuge for Hollywood’s Elite: Costa Rica’s Nosara

 Huacas restaurant at Tierra Magnifica hotel serves organic local ingredients on plates made by local Chorotegan artisans.
 Photography courtesy Huacas / Tierra Magnifica.

 I came to Nosara to renew myself through nature.
 There had been more than six months of La Niña-induced rain and floods where I live in northern New South Wales.
-The region’s world-famous beaches were stained brown where the rivers empty and, worse, raw sewage was seeping from a broken treatment plant in Lismore.
+The region’s world-famous beaches were stained brown where the rivers empty and worse, raw sewage was seeping from a broken treatment plant in Lismore.
 Surfers and swimmers had been hospitalised with bacterial infections, and I hadn’t so much as touched the water since December.

 Here, the ocean is as I remember mine.
 I walk north along the town’s main beach, past an estuary where a sign warns of caimans (like small alligators).
 Then I climb a rocky path to a headland and look down on another bay, Playa Pelada, where I see fishermen dragging their boats past the high-tide mark, where the jungle grows.
 There are four beaches, one after the other, each one empty and pristine, serving as breeding grounds for Olive Ridley sea turtles from July to December.
 Humpback whales pass by close to the shore.
 They’re protected here, thanks to the Ostional National Wildlife Refuge and the Reserva Biologica Nosara.
-The sun now scalding, I walk to the water’s edge and leap in.
+The sun is now scalding, I walk to the water’s edge and leap in.
 When I open my eyes, bright, shiny fish swim past my outstretched hands.

 I spend most of my time in the water, but when I’m on land, I make use of The Gilded Iguana’s yoga room, a glass cube built within a gigantic fig tree.
 Another highlight is the surf club that operates like a luxury ski club, with private instructors and a clubhouse.
 I had planned to treat this trip like some kind of wellness “mancation”, but being here reminds me of the thrill of being so far from home (after spending two years in it) and I begin swapping out mindfulness for margaritas.
 And I’m clearly not the only one.